expo/expo/docs/pages/eas-update/introduction.md

 > ⚠️ EAS Update is in "preview", meaning that we may still make breaking developer-facing changes.
 With that, EAS Update is ready for production apps.
 While we do not intend to make end-user facing changes, we may require you to make new builds of your project before EAS Update is publicly available.
 Read through the [known issues](/eas-update/known-issues) to ensure EAS Update is ready for your project.

-> EAS Update is currently only available to users subscribed to the Legacy Priority, EAS Production, or EAS Enterprise plans.
+> EAS Update is currently only available to accounts subscribed to the Legacy Priority, EAS Production, or EAS Enterprise plans.
 [Sign up](https://expo.dev/pricing).

 **EAS Update** is a hosted service that serves updates for projects using the `expo-updates` library.